FreeRTOS/FreeRTOS-Plus-TCP/README.md

 cd ./FreeRTOS-Plus-TCP
 git submodule update --checkout --init --recursive tools/CMock test/FreeRTOS-Kernel
 ```

-## Generating pre V3.0.0 folder structure
-In versions >= 3.0.0, the folder structure of FreeRTOS-Plus-TCP has changed and the files have been broken down into smaller logically separated modules.
-Additionally, the source files have been moved to `source` directory.
-This change makes existing projects non-compilable and requires modification of project(s) to include the modified source files and include the modified directories.

-In case project modification is difficult and/or unwarrented, a script is provided to generate the folder structure similar to [this](https://github.com/FreeRTOS/FreeRTOS-Plus-TCP/tree/f118c8415b4373e3d6e6dbd2d5a116f7eaf27b63).

-**Note:** After running the script, while the .c files will have same names as the pre V3.0.0 source, the files in the `include` directory will have different names and the number of files will differ as well.
-This should, however, not pose any problems to most projects as projects generally include all files in a given directory.

-### Running the script to generate pre V3.0.0 folder structure.
-For running the script, you will need Python version > 3.7.
-You can download/install it from [here](https://www.python.org/downloads/).

-Once python is downloaded and installed, you can verify the version from your terminal/command window by typing `python --version`.

-To run the script, you should switch to the FreeRTOS-Plus-TCP directory that was created using the [Cloning this repository](#cloning-this-repository) step above.
-And then run  `python <Path/to/the/script>/GenerateOriginalFiles.py`.

 ## Porting
 The porting guide is available on [this page](http://www.FreeRTOS.org/FreeRTOS-Plus/FreeRTOS_Plus_TCP/FreeRTOS_TCP_Porting.html).